 3. To play the game, know the rules!
 You need to know how military retired pay works, how compensation for a retiree is calculated, and what is needed for state court jurisdiction to divide military retired pay.

 a.
-Active duty retirement is under one of 3 systems: a) Final retired pay b) High-3 c) CSB/Redux.
-Details are at “Army Retirement Services” website - go to a. www.armyg1.army.mil.
-This resource is good for all branches of the uniformed services.
+Retirement from active duty (a “regular retirement” under Ch.
+71 of title 10, US Code) is under one of 3 systems: a) Final retired pay b) High-3 or c) CSB/Redux.
+A good deal of information can be found at the “Army Retirement Services” website – use any search engine to find this URL and open the website.
+The info is applicable for all branches of the uniformed services.
 The important date is DIEMS (Date of Initial Entry into Military Service), which is found on the Active Duty LES.
 For information on the new BRS (Blended Retirement System), effective 1/1/18, see Silent Partner infoletters.

 b.
 Reserve/National Guard retirement rules (pension based on retirement points)

 i.
-In general retired pay starts when retiree attains age 60
+Retired pay usually starts when retiree attains age 60

 ii.
-20 qualifying years needed to be retirement-eligible (50 points needed for a “good year”)
+20 qualifying years needed to be retirement-eligible (50 points for a “good year”)

 iii.
 Four points for a “drill weekend,” one point per day of active duty (e.g., 14 points for two weeks’ annual training or “summer camp”)